louise-r-blue/goe/README.md

 * Minimizing js file size for faster load time.
 * Use real data.

-### Glossary of npm modules, js concepts and technologies....(Not sure what npm's I am using an d this can be removed from README).
+### Glossary of npm modules, js concepts and technologies....(Not sure what npm's I am using and this glossary can be removed from README).

 * Eslint standard eslint-airbub-config - a tool for identifying and reporting on patterns found in ECMAScript/js code.
 Lets you know that you have semantic/syntax errors - that I know for sure.
 Can set rules for the programmer (standards to follow) in the config.